-Insurers' due diligence obligations covering their value chains must be improved to appropriately reflect the insurance sector's specific characteristics
+Insurers' due diligence obligations should not cover their downstream value chains.
+If they are included, provisions must be improved to appropriately reflect the insurance sector's specific characteristics

 The Directive's requirements should recognise that it is not necessary or possible for insurers to conduct due diligence on all of the potentially millions of business partners within their value chains.
+Furthermore, the complexity brought by the nature of insurance activities, where the contract beneficiary is often different from the insurance client (company pensions schemes for example) makes the inclusion of insurers' downstream value chain extremely challenging.

-Insurers should, therefore, only be required to carry out due diligence assessments on their direct business partners.
+If an exclusion of the downstream value chain is not possible, Insurers should only be required to carry out due diligence assessments on their direct business partners.
 No look-through to the business partners of an insurer's business partners should be required.